 Is the local government authority covered by the Municipal Employees Award?
-All local government employers now operate in the state industrial relations system.
+All local government employers are in the state industrial relations system.

-The Municipal Employees Award applies to many WA local government employers.

-Please note:

-- Local government employers may have industrial agreements that provide pay and entitlements specific to their workforce.
-The Municipal Employees Award or parts of it, may not apply if employees are covered by an industrial agreement. - The Municipal Employees Award may not apply to employees whose local government employer transferred from the national industrial relations system to the state system on 1 January 2023.
-More information is available at www.demirs.wa.gov.au/local-government-transfer.
+Local government employers may have industrial (enterprise) agreements that provide pay and entitlements specific to their workforce.

+The Municipal Employees Award or parts of it, may not apply if employees are covered by an industrial agreement.

-Refer to the human resources area of the local government to check whether this award applies.
+Contact the Human Resources area of the local government for information on any relevant industrial agreement.